FlynnLeeGit/webpack-bricks/readme.md

 // that's it!
 // because use outputJson()
-// you will find a config.json in process.cwd() location,that's the final config file json module.exports = conf // here is a promise
+// you will find a config.json in process.cwd() location,that's the final config file json module.exports = conf
 ```

 ### auto install devDependencies

 because it could use async function,so now it will auto install devDependencies

 ### custom brick